World in Action: Origins

-Although its rivals produced many memorable programmes, it was World in Action "slamming into the subject of each edition without wordy prefaces from a reassuring host-figure" which consistently gained a reputation for the kind of original journalism and film making which made headlines and won major awards.
-In its time, the series was honoured by all of the major broadcasting awards, including many BAFTA, the Royal Television Society and Emmy Awards.
+Although its rivals produced many memorable programmes, World in Actions "slamming into the subject of each edition without wordy prefaces from a reassuring host-figure" consistently gained a reputation for the kind of original journalism and filmmaking that made headlines and won major awards.
+In its time, the series was honoured by all of the major broadcasting awards, including many BAFTA, the Royal Television Society, and Emmy awards.

-World in Action's style was the opposite to its urbane BBC rivals, especially to the London BBC.
+World in Actions style was the opposite to its urbane BBC rivals, especially to the London BBC.
 By repute, especially in its early days, World in Action would never employ anybody who was on first-name terms with any politician.
 Gus Macdonald, an executive producer of the programme, said it had been "born brash".
 Steve Boulton, one of its last editors, wrote in The Independent that the programme's ethos was to "comfort the afflicted – and afflict the comfortable."
 Paul Greengrass told The Guardian in June 2008 that the chairman of Granada TV once told him: "Don't forget, your job's to make trouble."

-The series outlasted all of its contemporaries in ITV current affairs, killed off as the commercial pressures on the network grew with the arrival of multi-channel TV in the UK.
-Eventually World In Action, too, was removed from the schedules by its own creator, Granada TV.
+The series outlasted all of its contemporaries in ITV current affairs, killed off as the commercial pressures on the network grew with the arrival of multichannel TV in the UK.
+Eventually, World In Action, too, was removed from the schedules by its own creator, Granada TV.
 On 7 December 1998, World in Action ceased operations for good after 35 years on air.
 It was replaced in the schedules by Tonight.